 What can I substitute for balsamic vinegar?

-If you don’t have balsamic vinegar on hand, you can use red wine vinegar or apple cider vinegar mixed with a little sugar or honey to replicate the tangy sweetness.
+If youre out of balsamic, mix red wine vinegar or apple cider vinegar with a little sugar or honey to get that sweet-tang vibe.

 Is creamy balsamic dressing healthy?